 Core Architecture

-The UI layer leverages React Ink to deliver rich terminal interactions beyond standard CLI capabilities:
+Terminal-based AI assistants leverage React-like patterns to deliver rich interactions beyond standard CLI capabilities:

 - Interactive permission prompts for secure tool execution